manorajesh/pyprism/proposal.md

 ![Build & Test](https://github.com/manorajesh/pyprism/actions/workflows/python-app.yml/badge.svg)

-**PyPrism** is a project aimed at developing a fully functional 3D modeling and rendering toolkit using only Python and the `cmu_graphics` library.
-This project will delve into the fundamentals of 3D rendering like matrix transformations, perspective projection, and basic shading.
-Alongside a basic 3D modeling toolkit, the project will also feature a path-traced renderer for realistic lighting simulations.
+**PyPrism** is a comprehensive 3D modeling and rendering toolkit entirely in Python, rendered with the `cmu_graphics` library.
+The project will implement everything from scratch from matrix operations, to perspective projection, to path tracing.
+The goal is to provide a simple and intuitive interface for creating and manipulating 3D objects in a virtual space, as well as a path-traced rendering engine for realistic lighting effects.

+In addition to a functional 3D modeling environment that allows users to create and manipulate objects in a virtual space, PyPrism will include a path-traced rendering engine.
+This will simulate realistic lighting effects, such as reflections, refractions, and global illumination, using a physically accurate approach to light transport.

 Key features of the project include: